dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/user-guide/barcode-reader.md

 ### License Activation

 The barcode reading module of Dynamsoft Capture Vision needs a valid license to work.
-In the **main()** function, add the following code to activate the license.
+In the `main()` function, add the following code to activate the license:

 ```dart
 void main() async {